na-na-hi/renget/archive/iftod.md

 \>She lost
 \>The monster that beat her is stronger; she can give you stronger children
 \>Why are you staying with a weakling like her?
-\>She starts to become more emotionally distant and broody as you continue to tend to her wounds
+\>She starts to become more emotionally distant and broody as you continue to tend to her wounds%%

 \########################################